MorpheoOrg/morpheo-go-packages/common/README.md

  * **Container Runtime**: container runtime abstraction (and its `docker` implementation).

-In addition, a `MultiStringFlag` type has been defined and all the data structures necessary for the project are defined in this folder (`data_structures.go`).
+In addition, a `MultiStringFlag` type has been defined, all the data structures necessary for the project are defined in this folder (`data_structures.go`).